Skip to main content

 A dying industry

-In both Japan and Norway, the whaling industry is subsidised by their respective governments – so why continue with an industry which is unprofitable, with demand firmly in decline?
+In Japan and Norway, the whaling industry is subsidised by their respective governments – so why continue with an unprofitable industry with demand firmly in decline?
 We hope their harpoons will soon be hung up for good.